 The relative provider must fill out the forms completely.
 CCR will return incomplete forms to the applicant, which will delay the listing process.

-Boards may provide the to relative providers who must list with CCR.
+Boards may provide the Instructions for Relative Child Care Providers on Completing Required DFPS Forms to relative providers who must list with CCR.

 Boards may encourage their child care contractors to assist relatives in filling out the application forms by reviewing the applications for completeness.